Frequently Asked Questions – II

 In the same way, if the medicine was dissolved in water and the first dose proved beneficial, a second or third and even smaller dose from the bottle standing undisturbed,

-Even if you’ve put the remedy in water, taking a second or third dose of the water “undisturbed”–meaning, without shaking or succussing or stirring, is just asking for trouble; it’s just as bad as repeating “dry” doses.
+Even if you’ve put the remedy in water, taking a second or third dose of the water “undisturbed”–meaning, without shaking or succussing or stirring, is just as bad as repeating dry pellets!

 even in intervals of a few days, would prove no longer beneficial, even though the original preparation had been potentized with ten succussions or as I suggested later with but two succussions in order to obviate this disadvantage and this according to above reasons.
 But through modification of every dose in its dynamiztion degree, as I herewith teach, there exists no offence,